wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/build-a-next.js-todo-application.md

 The `order` field in Todo decides the reordering of todos.
 We will discuss later in the tutorial how to do reordering.

-To generate types and code for Todo, close the app, remove the cache and restart.

-- Close the app
-- Remove .wundergraph/cache
-- npm start

 ## Todo display

 ```graphql